avcrowdhackathon/ComeTogether/README.md

 * Clone the repository git@github.com:avcrowdhackathon/ComeTogether.git

+* Create a firebase account and add google-services.jon to /android/app/location

 ### How to run in your personal mobile phone at LINUX:

 * This document will guide you through the necessary steps to run your React Native app on a device https://reactnative.dev/docs/running-on-device